 This course is designed to provide a general examination of the role of police in American society.
 Contemporary concepts, upon which the police function is based, are discussed from both historical and traditional perspectives.
 This course identifies certain issues within the police organization that either supports or inhibits the ability to accomplish the societal mission.
-Prerequisite: CJ&101 or instructor permission (S) SE
+Prerequisite: CJ&101 or instructor permission SE

-CJ 215 Criminal Investigations 5 (55/0) This course will review the role investigations play in the criminal justice system.
+CJ 215 Criminal Investigations (55/0)

+This course will review the role investigations play in the criminal justice system.
 Topics covered will include: investigative theory; collection and preservation of evidence; sources of information; interview and interrogation; uses of forensic sciences; case and trial preparations.
 Investigation techniques will be practiced as part of the course.
 Prerequisite: CJ&101 or instructor permission

-CJ 217 Advanced Report Writing 5 (55/0) This course presents advanced technical writing content specific to the criminal justice system.
+CJ 217 Advanced Report Writing (55/0)

+This course presents advanced technical writing content specific to the criminal justice system.
 Students review standard grammar, punctuation and compositions skills.
 The content includes, but not limited to the following: complicated police reports where information may be obtained from investigations, interrogations and collisions and involves a variety of forms and narratives related to law enforcement.
-The student is also exposed to Automated Field Reporting (AFR) - the use of "in car" computers to electronically complete and submit reports.
-Prerequisite: ENGL& 235
+Prerequisite: ENGL& 235-Technical Writing Prerequisite: ENGL& 235-Technical Writing

-CJ 220 Introduction to Corrections 5 (55/0) Examination of the historical context, philosophical concepts and major developments that have shaped corrections in the United States.
+CJ 220 Introduction to Corrections 5 (55/0)Examination of the historical context, philosophical concepts and major developments that have shaped corrections in the United States.
 Various sentencing options, correctional approaches and programs, the role of corrections in the larger criminal justice system and contemporary correctional issues are examined.
 Prerequisite: CJ& 101 or instructor permission SE

-CJ 295 Work-Based Learning (CJ) 1-5(0/0/55-275) Supervised, non-paid, work experience in a government or municipal agency involving the application of classroom information and skills.
-This course may be repeated for up to 12 credits.
+CJ 295 Work-Based Learning (CJ) 1-8(0/0/33-264) Supervised, non-paid, work experience in a government or municipal agency involving the application of classroom information and skills.
+This course may be repeated for up to 8 credits.
 Credits will be directly related to number of hours worked.
 Prerequisite: Instructor permission